decasia/anthropology-of-gender-2019/Anthropology of Gender Syllabus.md

 You should do the assigned readings each day before class.
 When you read, I suggest focusing on the overall argument, and on any passages that seem especially interesting or problematic.
 You are not expected to memorize every detail of the texts.
 You just need to understand them well enough to have a conversation about them, and to draw on them later in your written work.
 If you are pressed for time, I suggest you at least skim from start to finish, and highlight interesting passages.
 The readings are generally succinct.

 For each class session, you will also need to submit *one question about the day's reading*, at least 30 minutes before class starts.
-Please send your question to me by email (edt27@case.edu), with the subject line "Gender Reading Question."
+Please submit your question on Canvas, under the relevant reading question assignment.

 ###  Class attendance and participation (15%)